Potential Pitfalls of Social Media and Social Networking to Your Case

-This is an excellent example of how social media could create a sticky situation for you and your medical malpractice lawyer or car accident attorney.
+This is an excellent example of how social media could create a sticky situation for you and your medical malpractice lawyer or social security disability attorney.

-3. Participating in a charity obstacle course after claiming a back injury in a car accident.
+3. Participating in a charity obstacle course after claiming a back injury or other medical condition resulting from a car accident.

 3 Tips on how to use Social Media wisely